everdimension/mac-keyboard-russian/README.md

 Place these files in `/Library/Keyboard Layouts`

-The go to Preferences –> Keyboard –> Input Sources
+Then go to Preferences –> Keyboard –> Input Sources